-In truth, when it comes to pedals there will always be those who favor analog, however, digital pedals are so advanced that they still sound great and open up a wealth of options for tonal possibilities.
+In truth, when it comes to pedals, there will always be those who favor analog.
+However, digital pedals are so advanced that they still sound great and open up many options for tonal possibilities.

 In 2021, emulating circuits with digital technology is a piece of cake.
-Digital pedals tend to offer a wider range of features and to most will sound indistinguishable from their analog counterparts, though some will argue they are not as ‘warm’.
+Digital pedals offer a wider range of features and, to most, will sound indistinguishable from their analog counterparts, though some will argue they are not as ‘warm’.

 When Should I Use My Phaser Pedal?